Egypt's Sisi opens New Suez Canal, says to defeat terrorists

 Some economists have branded the projections 'wishful thinking' especially since Suez Canal revenue growth has failed to keep pace with growth in world trade since 2011.

-But British Defense Secretary Michael Fallon praised the project as a "modern wonder".
-Britain, Egypt's former colonial power, France and Israel launched an ill-fated attack on Egypt after Nasser nationalized the canal in 1956, but were forced to withdraw largely due to U.S. and Soviet pressure.
+But British Defence Secretary Michael Fallon praised the project as a "modern wonder".
+Britain, Egypt's former colonial power, France and Israel launched an ill-fated attack on Egypt after Nasser nationalised the canal in 1956, but were forced to withdraw largely due to U.S. and Soviet pressure.

 (Additional reporting by Ahmed Aboulenein, Omar Fahmy, Mostafa Hashem, Jake Rashbass, Ulf Laessing; Writing by Yara Bayoumy; Editing by Paul Taylor and Hugh Lawson)